MahrukZ/PullMaster.io/README.md

 - Rewards and Incentives: By earning stars, developers can unlock rewards and incentives, providing motivation for continuous improvement.

 - Friendly Competition: The leaderboard showcases the order of stars earned by developers, encouraging friendly competition and inspiring excellence.

+## Tech stack

+PullMaster.io is built using the MERN stack, a powerful and popular combination of technologies that allows for the development of robust and scalable web applications.
+The MERN stack comprises four main technologies, each serving a specific purpose in the application's architecture:

+- **MongoDB**:
+  MongoDB is a NoSQL database that provides a flexible and scalable approach to storing and managing data.
+It allows us to model complex relationships and handle large amounts of data efficiently, making it an ideal choice for a dynamic platform like PullMaster.io.

+- **Express**:
+  Express.js is a minimal and flexible Node.js web application framework that simplifies the process of building server-side applications.
+It provides a set of essential features and middleware, allowing us to create a robust and performant backend to handle various API endpoints and business logic.

+- **React**:
+  React is a widely used JavaScript library for building user interfaces.
+With its component-based architecture and virtual DOM, React enables us to create dynamic and
+  responsive front-end interfaces for PullMaster.io.
+The use of React components facilitates code reusability, making the application easier to maintain and extend.

+- **Node.js**:
+  Node.js is a server-side JavaScript runtime that allows us to execute JavaScript code outside the browser.
+It provides an event-driven, non-blocking I/O model, which
+  ensures high scalability and performance for our backend.
+Node.js is the foundation of the entire MERN stack, enabling seamless communication between the front-end and back-end components of PullMaster.io.

 ## Architecture